wes999/CPack/readme.md

 ## Installing A CPack Package
 Navgigate to the library folder and enter 'cpack localize' this will localize all of the paths to your machine. \
-Then to actually install the library enter cpack install
+Then to actually install the library enter 'cpack install' followed by the library and the name of the vcxproj file.
+EX: \
+cpack install C:\Library C:\Projects\Project.vcxproj